Arc'teryx Rush Review

 Ventilation

-The Arc'teryx Rush has longer-than-average armpit zips that allow us to dump heat when we need to, and the placement of these vents under the arms allows the user keep the vents open even when it is snowing heavily.
-This is a great design for backcountry skiing, when we often have to work hard while skinning or booting uphill, despite cold and snowy weather.
-The Gore-Tex Pro fabric is moderately breathable, and although there are more breathable "waterproof/breathable" fabrics on the market, none of them are as waterproof in our experience.
+The Arc'teryx Rush has longer-than-average armpit zips that allow us to dump heat when we need to, and the placement of these vents under the arms allows the user to keep the vents open even when it is snowing heavily.
+This design is great for backcountry skiing, when we often have to work hard while skinning or booting uphill, despite cold and snowy weather.
+The Gore-Tex Pro fabric is moderately breathable, and although there are more breathable “waterproof/breathable” fabrics on the market, none of them are as waterproof in our experience.
 In our opinion, the Rush strikes the ideal balance between weather resistance and ventilation.

 Style

-Style is subjective, but across the board, everyone we consulted likes the style of the Rush.
-The cut of the jacket is athletic without being too form-fitting, suggesting that the wearer is casually an expert skier.
-All of the color styles feature two colors, either shades of the same color or complementary colors.
-In all cases, we like the looks of this jacket.
+Style is subjective, but everyone we consulted likes the Rush.
+The jacket's cut is athletic, suggesting that the wearer is casually an expert skier.
+All color styles feature two colors, either shades of the same color or complementary colors.
 The Rush features clean lines and sharp angles but keeps these highlights to a minimum to avoid a cluttered look.

-The waterproof zippers are cleverly used as highlights, and depending on the color scheme, either match or complement the main panel colors.
+The waterproof zippers are cleverly used as highlights and match or complement the main panel colors, depending on the color scheme.
 And of course, the Arc'teryx fossil logo features prominently on the chest, somehow remaining unpretentious, even though everyone knows how much that logo generally costs.
 We are big fans of the Rush style, and it feels good to look good on the slopes.
 This confidence might even help you ski better, some might say.

 Features